-At Castleton counseling is about learning effective self-management skills to enable a person to live in a way that enhances day to day relationships and to realize their full potential.
-It is about getting help in developing insight, evaluating choices, and creating meaning and well-being in life.
+At Castleton University, counseling is focused on learning effective self-management skills to enable students to live in a way that enhances their day-to-day relationships and enables them to realize their full potential.
+It is about getting help in developing insight, evaluating choices, and creating meaning and wellbeing in life.

-It is important to us that students are provided with a safe and welcoming atmosphere where they comfortable with a counselor and/or a health care provider.
-Therefore, we continually review our practices to insure confidentiality in every aspect of our work.
+It is important to us that students are provided with a safe and welcoming atmosphere and that they are comfortable with a counselor and/or a healthcare provider.
+Therefore, we continually review our practices to ensure confidentiality in every aspect of our work.

 Professional ethics and law require us to consider breaking confidentiality in the following circumstances:

 - When we have reason to believe you are a danger to yourself, another person, or property in order to protect you or others from harm

 - If we have reason to believe that a minor or other vulnerable person is being abused or neglected, we are required to report these concerns for investigation.
 Please note: we are not required to do any reporting should you disclose your own history of abuse unless you are currently a minor (even if the abuse took place when you were a minor)

 - We may be required to disclose information about you if we are ordered to do so by a court or administrative tribunal

 If we do think we need to share something about your current situation with another person, for the professional reasons mentioned above, we will make every effort to discuss this with you ahead of time.

 Please feel free to ask us any questions or express any concerns you may have about confidentiality concerns.